BCharen/CMSC240FinalProject/README.md

 ## AI Usage

-REPLACE THESE LINES AND ADD YOUR USAGE
-A section describing any AI tools used (including chat conversation links).

 Asked Chatgpt to write a function splitting lines into smaller sections and stores them in a vector. https://chatgpt.com/share/69f052ca-a94c-83ea-b386-d625c3e21656